 Q: DO YOU WORK DIRECTLY WITH MY CLIENT TO COMPLETE THE PURCHASE?

 A: While we are happy to assist your clients with any questions they may have regarding the annuity purchase, the elder law attorney is our preferred point of contact.
-For a full explanation, visit our “How To Work With Us” page.
+For a full explanation, visit our “How we Work with You” page.

 Q: I AM A LICENSED INSURANCE AGENT.
 CAN I SELL YOUR ANNUITIES MYSELF?